mrm-196/Algorithms-Tutorial/README.md

 # Algorithms-Tutorial
-This repository contain implementation of some basic algorithms and will be helpful for CS students taking the algorithms course.
+This repository contains implementation of some basic algorithms and will be helpful for CS students taking the algorithms course.